 Hemp Gummies – Are They the Same as CBD Gummies?

-The hemp plant gained a lot of attention as an increasing number of people are looking for more natural ways to improve their health.
-This plant has its humble beginnings thousands of years ago as ancient societies used its fibers for a wide range of purposes.
-Past civilizations made cloth, rope, paper, building materials, and food out of it.
-Modern societies continue to discover versatile uses for hemp to this day.
-The hemp industry is growing as its reputation in the health field continues to expand due to the intriguing possibilities of its purported benefits.
+Are you exploring CBD gummies and gummies extracted from hemp?
+You’re not alone: the hemp plant gained lots of attention in recent years, as more people seek natural ways to improve their health.
+The plant’s use dates back to ancient societies, who used its fibers for making cloth, rope, paper, building materials, and food.
+Today, the hemp industry’s reputation is growing in the health field, expanding the intriguing possibilities of its purported benefits.
 People can find hemp extracts in beauty products, food products, and even hemp gummies.

 What is Hemp?

-Hemp, known scientifically as cannabis sativa, is a plant in the Cannabaceae family.
+Hemp, known scientifically as cannabis sativa, is part of the Cannabaceae family.
 It is a tall, coarse plant that originated in Central Asia.
 It saw extensive cultivation in the past due to its useful fiber.
 Through the centuries, it saw expansion to the Mediterranean and to the rest of Europe.
 The Spanish brought it to the Americas in the 1500s.

 The different parts of the hemp plant each undergo processing for different purposes.
 Hemp roots saw processing to harvest their medicinal properties.
 People harvest the stalk for its extremely strong fibers used in producing textile products, paper, and building material.
 The seeds, on the other hand, were animal feed and, eventually, nutritious food for people as well.
 Later on, it also became a wide range of food and healthcare products like commercial skin oils and nutritional supplements.
 The leaves and flowers also saw application in a wide variety of medicinal and therapeutic purposes.